Bosnian arrested in Germany in connection with Paris 2015 attacks | DW | 27.06.2019

-Prosecutors in Dresden say they have arrested a Bosnian man believed to be involved in the 2015 Paris attacks, and that they are preparing his extradition to Belgium.
+Dresden prosecutors say a Bosnian man wanted in connection with the 2015 Paris attacks by Islamic State gunmen is under arrest in Germany's eastern state of Saxony-Anhalt.
+An extradition to Belgium is being examined.

-A Bosnian man wanted in connection with the 2015 Paris terrorist attacks has been arrested, German prosecutors said Thursday.
+A Bosnian man wanted in connection with the 2015 Paris terrorist attacks has been arrested on a European arrest warrant, German prosecutors said Thursday.

-German federal police and prosecutors in the city of Dresden said the 39-year-old suspect was arrested a week ago and was being held in custody pending extradition to Belgium.
+German federal police and prosecutors in the city of Dresden said the 39-year-old suspect was arrested a week ago in Saxony-Anhalt state, and was being held in custody pending extradition to Belgium.

 The unnamed man was accused of "abetting a terrorist organization linked to the terror attacks, including on the Bataclan concert hall, on November 13, 2015 in Paris," they said in a joint statement.